 For the Port Wine Cheese Ball

-- Cut the cheddar and 3 oz of the cream cheese into about 1" chunks and place in the bowl of your food processor.
+- Cut the cheddar and the cream cheese into about 1" chunks and place in the bowl of your food processor.
 Begin by pulsing to get the cheese chopped up in little bits before just letting it run.

 - Mix a slightly generous 1/2 teaspoon of the port wine reduction and the salt into the half and half.